shaft49/scripts/README.md

 # cmake.sh
 Run this script as root by typing: ***sudo sh cmake.sh*** It will install cmake.
 If you want latest binary then install it from the github repo releases.

+# pyenv.sh
+Run this script as root by typing: ***sudo sh pyenv.sh*** It will install pyenv.
+This is useful for maintaing multiple python version without interfering with the default python version.